Pantelleria

-Pantelleria (/it/; Pantiḍḍirìa /scn/), known in ancient times as Cossyra or Cossura, is an Italian island and comune in the Strait of Sicily in the Mediterranean Sea, 106 km southwest of Sicily and 68 km east of the Tunisian coast.
-On clear days Tunisia is visible from the island.
-Administratively Pantelleria's comune belongs to the Sicilian province of Trapani.
+Pantelleria (/it/; Pantiḍḍirìa /scn/), known in ancient times as Cossyra or Cossura, is an island and comune (municipality) in the Strait of Sicily in the Mediterranean Sea, 106 km southwest of Sicily and 68 km east of the Tunisian coast.
+Administratively, Pantelleria's comune belongs to the Province of Trapani in the autonomous island region of Sicily in southern Italy.
+It has 7,150 inhabitants.

-According to the Italian National Institute of Statistics, the population of Pantelleria was in 2022.

-Description

 With an area of 83 km2, Pantelleria is the largest volcanic satellite island of Sicily.
 The last eruption occurred below sea level in 1891, and today phenomena related to volcanic activity are present, such as hot springs and fumaroles.
 The highest peak, the Montagna Grande, reaches 836 m above sea level.
 The islanders speak Pantesco, a dialect of Sicilian influenced by Arabic.

 Specchio di Venere lake is a soda lake.

+On clear days, Tunisia is visible from the island.